 Working with Horizon Health, the Department of Health and other stakeholders, the PRRC was formed to increase access to primary health care for our members and other citizens.
 The committee hosts welcoming and appreciation events, supports business training for medical residents and aids the recruitment process through making important connections.

 Indigenous Partnership Committee

 The Fredericton Chamber of Commerce’s Indigenous Partnership Committee is dedicated to building strong, collaborative relationships with Indigenous community members and their businesses through consultative inquiry and fostering respected partnerships.
 The committee works to identify areas of alignment and its activities may include events, education or advocacy and hosts an annual Indigenous Business Forum.

 Events and Networking Committee

 The Events and Networking Committee is responsible for supporting the Event Manager with the calendar of events for the Fredericton Chamber of Commerce.
-The committee uses ongoing communication with member, along with their own concerns, to provide timely sessions on topics that matter to members.
+The committee advises on networking opportunities and on topices for education sessions that matter to members.
 The committee also supports events through promotion and assistance in finding sponsors and prize donations.

 New Member Welcome Committee

 With a large and growing membership, we want to ensure that our newest members feel welcome and are familiar with all of the benefits of belonging to the chamber.
 Working closely with the chamber’s Membership Development and Marketing Manager, volunteers for this committee will make personal visits and telephone calls to new members, greet member attendees at networking events, and provide guidance on how to take full advantage of their membership.
 This committee is accountable to the chamber’s Board of Directors and the committee co-chairs report monthly to the Board.